kailash-manasarovar/statement/docs/timeline/2023/december.md

 ### Vipasana meditation

 - I have been doing Vipasana meditation with [Goenka ji's organization](https://www.dhamma.org/) since the 2004 tsunami.
-- I haven't been since 2016, when a wasp stroked my face lovingly, and I only sign up for a few days volunteering over Christmas.
+- I haven't been since 2016, when a wasp stroked my face lovingly, and I only sign up for a few days volunteering over Christmas at the [center near Avila in Spain](https://www.dhamma.org/en/schedules/schsacca).
 - When I arrive, I'm extraordinarily high; out of my mind.
 This state-of-mind persists the whole time I am at the center.
 - My behavior is erratic and bizarre; not like me at all.
 - I believe it is because I am in love but now I'm not so sure.